 North Carolina Democrats see opportunity in do-over election

 ELIZABETHTOWN, N.C.
-(AP) — A ballot-fraud scandal that has led North Carolina to order a do-over congressional election could give the Democrats a strong shot at taking back a seat that has been held by the Republicans since John F. Kennedy was in the White House.
+(AP) — A ballot-fraud scandal that brought down a Republican candidate and led North Carolina to order a do-over congressional election could give the Democrats a strong shot at taking back a seat that has been held by the GOP since John F. Kennedy was in the White House.

-Democrat Dan McCready has a head start in fundraising and name recognition, and the allegations of ballot tampering have cast a shadow over the GOP that could help him win in the deeply conservative 9th Congressional District.
+Democrat Dan McCready has a head start in fundraising and name recognition, and the allegations of ballot tampering have cast a shadow over the Republican Party that could help him win in the deeply conservative and mostly rural 9th Congressional District.

 But there are also fears that the scandal could cut both ways, with fatigue and disillusionment over the electoral system keeping some voters home.

 “It could be a lot of folks is not going to vote.
 Period,” said Glendell Robinson, a Democrat who plans to vote.
 He said he has never seen anything like the scandal, having lived all of his 78 years in Bladen County, and hopes others will be able to overcome fears that their votes won’t count.

 The new contest was ordered by the state elections board last month after it concluded that GOP candidate Mark Harris’ lead of 905 votes out of about 280,000 cast in November was tainted by evidence of ballot fraud by political operative Leslie McCrae Dowless and others working on Harris’ behalf.
 Dowless was arrested Wednesday on conspiracy and other charges involving the 2016 general election and 2018 primary.

 According to testimony at a board hearing, Dowless and others illegally collected other people’s mail-in absentee ballots and in some cases forged signatures and filled in votes for local candidates.
 It is against the law in North Carolina for anyone but the voter or a close relative to handle a ballot.